Minister backs Tory Neil Parish to carry on as MP during pornography inquiry

 Mr Parish said in a statement on his website he “will be co-operating fully with any investigation, and whilst it is ongoing I will continue to perform my duties”.

-Later asked by reporters at his Somerset farmhouse if he opened something in error in the Commons, he said: “I did, but let the inquiry look at that.”
+Later asked by reporters if he opened something in error in the Commons, he said: “I did, but let the inquiry look at that.”

 However, there have been suggestions that a Tory minister also witnessed him watching porn on a second occasion, in a committee meeting.